openhive-network/hafsql/README.md

 1. CONCURRENTLY=true
 Creating indexes will not interrupt the live sync of the HAF/hived node.
 Your node will be running just fine.
 It is slower compared to the second option and will take longer.
-At least 24hours.
+At least 24 hours.
 This is the default option to not break the operation of a live node.

 2. CONCURRENTLY=false
-The live sync of the HAF/hived will be paused.
-Other than that, there shouldn't be any other interruptions.
-hived will continue syncing just fine after the index creation.
+You need to stop the live sync of the HAF/hived.
+Start HAF with --skip-hived node before starting HafSQL with this config.
 It is faster in creating the indexes.
-Around 4 hours.
+Around 6 hours.